Studio Ninja

 Conclusion

-Studio Ninja vs HoneyBook is a trade-off between photography focus and broader capability.
-Studio Ninja gives you a workflow designed for photographers -- gallery integrations, client portal, appointment booking, Xero and QuickBooks sync, global availability, and every feature on every plan starting at $16/month.
-HoneyBook gives you proposals, a visual pipeline, scheduling, AI, and a polished mobile app -- at a higher price, with feature-gating, and only in North America.
+Studio Ninja and HoneyBook represent a trade-off between photography focus and broader capability.
+Studio Ninja gives you a workflow designed for photographers: gallery integrations, client portal, Xero and QuickBooks sync, global availability, and automation starting at $27/month on Pro.
+The Starter plan ($16/month) is affordable but limited (5 active jobs, no automation, no online booking).
+HoneyBook gives you proposals, a visual pipeline, AI, and a polished mobile app, at a higher price, with feature-gating, and only in North America.

-For photographers whose business is straightforward -- inquiries, bookings, shoots, gallery delivery -- Studio Ninja is the more focused and affordable choice.
-For creative professionals who need formal proposals, consultation scheduling, and visual lead tracking, HoneyBook's broader toolkit justifies the premium.
+For photographers whose business is straightforward (inquiries, bookings, shoots, gallery delivery), Studio Ninja Pro is the more focused and affordable choice.
+For creative professionals who need formal proposals, consultation scheduling with video conferencing, and visual lead tracking, HoneyBook's broader toolkit justifies the premium.

 If your needs extend beyond client intake into project delivery, time tracking, or team management, try Agiled free to see whether one platform can replace your current tool stack.